github/developer.github.com/content/guides/getting-started.md

 ### OAuth

-While convenient, Basic Auth isn't ideal because you shouldn't give your GitHub username and password to anyone.
+While convenient, Basic Authentication isn't ideal because you shouldn't give your GitHub username and password to anyone.
 Applications that need to read or write private information using the API on behalf of another user should use [OAuth][oauth].